bcprescott/bcprescott.github.io/assets/images/2021-05-03-Lets-Talk-About-Artificial-Intelligence.md

 With the increasing popularity in analytics and 'Big Data' causing a form of statistics revival, a lot of terms are being thrown around that only drive confusion for those wanting to know more.
 Something as simple as the semantics of single terms (such as Artificial Intelligence) vary significantly from person to person and company to company.

+Something worth mentioning is how often you may have seen the term 'AI' or 'Artificial Intelligence' used to describe a product, service, or feature.
+I don't know about you, but I see something being coined as 'AI' every day.
+The question then becomes - do these systems really exhibit some form of intelligence?
+What even is 'intelligence'?

+I find it odd that many have already advanced past the use of machine mearning and created some form of intelligent system.
+I'll address my thoughts on this towards the end.

 A Quick History Lesson
 -----------------------------------